palmdrop/dwm/README.md

 * focusonnetactive - focuses "urgent" windows
 * insets - adds optional insets around screen.
 I've modded code to allow for toggling between two different pre-defined insets.
 This helped me solve an issue with toggling polybar.
 * IPC - interprocess communication for dwm.
 Required to make dwm polybar-compatible.
 Can be found here: https://github.com/mihirlad55/dwm-ipc
 * keymodes - old patch for adding different keymodes to dwm.
 Makes dwm more vim-like.
-Had to fetch an antient method from an old dwm-version to make this compatible with dwm 6.2.
+Had to fetch an antient method (`isprotodel(Client *)`) from an old dwm-version to make this compatible with dwm 6.2.
 * monoclesymbol - always display the same symbol for monocle layout
 * moveresize - adds functions for moving and resizing floating clients.
 Modded slightly to fix focus issues.
 * movestack - adds functions for moving clients up and down the stack